Why Cross-Border E-Commerce Needs IP Infrastructure Architecture

 - Maintain 15-20% reserve IPs for emergency replacements or new store launches

-2. Tiered Security Management
+2. Tiered Operations Management

 - High-value stores (monthly sales >$10K): Premium IPs + strictest environment isolation